MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 However, if you are will to do a lot of heavy lifting that is orthogonal to AWS primitives, you _can_ use these in combination with [Internet Egress Filtering](https://eng.lyft.com/internet-egress-filtering-of-services-at-lyft-72e99e29a4d9), to accomplish centralized egress.
 This is because the destination IP of outbound traffic won't be the Internet, but a private IP.

-This is assuming you are deploying e.g. iptables to re-route Internet-destined traffic on every host.
+This is assuming you are deploying e.g. iptables, to re-route Internet-destined traffic on every host.

 Some reasons you may not want to do this are:
 - Significant effort
-- It won't be possible to do for all subaccount types, such as sandbox accounts.
-(Where requiring `iptables` and a proxy are too heavy weight.)
+- It won't be possible for all subaccount types, such as sandbox accounts.
+(Where requiring `iptables` and a proxy are too heavyweight.)
 - Egress filtering (P2/P3) is further down the security maturity roadmap than preventing accidental Internet-exposure (P1).
-So tightly coupling the two, and needing to setup a proxy first, may not make strategic sense.
+So tightly coupling the two and needing to setup a proxy first may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will show up in Route53 query logs, but that's it.

-With that said, AWS does not have a primitive to perform Egress filtering [^99], and so you will have to implement Egress filtering via a proxy eventually.
-Therefore, in production accounts you may choose to go with this option.
-And for sandbox accounts, use a different centralized egress pattern e.g. VPC sharing (which will not disrupt an org migration due to their ephemeral nature).
+With that said, AWS does not have a primitive to perform Egress filtering [^99], so you will eventually have to implement Egress filtering via a proxy.
+Therefore, in production accounts, you can go with this option.
+For sandbox accounts, use a different centralized egress pattern e.g. VPC sharing (which will not disrupt an org migration due to their ephemeral nature).

 Using PrivateLink, in this way, would look like this:

 ![alt text](https://i.imgur.com/5Vh2SuX.png)

-[^98]: [Flow log limitations](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-limitations) does not state, "Internet-bound traffic sent to a peering connection" or "Internet-bound traffic sent to a VPC interface endpoint." under `The following types of traffic are not logged:`.
+[^98]: [Flow log limitations](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-limitations) does not state "Internet-bound traffic sent to a peering connection" or "Internet-bound traffic sent to a VPC interface endpoint." under `The following types of traffic are not logged:`.
 After testing I believe it should, but these are likely omitted due to not being a proper use-case.

 [^985]: A peering connection cannot be selected as a [traffic mirror source or target](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-targets.html), but a network interface can.
 However, only an ENI belonging to an EC2 instance can be a mirror source, not an ENI belonging to an Interface endpoint.
 The documentation doesn't mention this anywhere I could find.

 [^99]: It has [AWS Network Firewall](https://aws.amazon.com/network-firewall/faqs/), which can be fooled via SNI spoofing.
-So it is at best a stepping stone to keep an inventory of your Egress traffic if you can't get a proxy up and running short-term, and are not using TLS 1.3 with encrypted client hello (ECH) or encrypted SNI (ESNI)..
+So it is, at best, a stepping stone to keep an inventory of your Egress traffic if you can’t get a proxy up and running short-term and are not using TLS 1.3 with encrypted client hello (ECH) or encrypted SNI (ESNI).

 ### Option 3: VPC Sharing

-This is the simplest option, and not well known.[^996]
+This is the simplest option and is not well known.[^996]

 You can simply make a VPC in your networking account, and share private subnets to subaccounts.